Canon G1 X vs T6s

 - More compact: Is smaller (117x81mm vs 132x101mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been available for much longer (launched in January 2012).

-Reasons to prefer the Canon EOS Rebel T6s:
+Advantages of the Canon EOS Rebel T6s:

 - More detail: Has more megapixels (24 vs 14.2MP), which boosts linear resolution by 33%.